suncoast-devs/handbook/lessons/full-stack-build-an-app/13-create-reviews.md

 dotnet aspnet-codegenerator controller --model Review -name ReviewsController --useAsyncActions -api --dataContext DatabaseContext --relativeFolderPath Controllers
 ```

-This will create _Controllers/ReviewsController.cs_ with code to create, read,
+The command will create _Controllers/ReviewsController.cs_ with code to create,
-update, and delete reviews.
+read, update, and delete reviews.

-Looking at this controller and our user interface we see that we do not need to
+Looking at this controller and our user interface, we see that we do not need to
 get a listing of all reviews, nor do we need to access a single review, nor do
 we need to update or delete reviews.
 Thus we should only keep the one endpoint,
 the `POST /api/Reviews` to create a new review.
 Remove all the methods other